meghanakatta2905/library-resource-management/README.md

-Overview
+Library Resource Management System (SQL)

-This project involves the development of a Library Resource Management System using SQL.
-The system is designed to efficiently manage library resources, including books, members, and borrowing transactions.
-It provides functionalities for adding, updating, and querying information related to the library's operations.
+This project involves the design and implementation of a relational database system to manage library resources.
+It provides SQL-based functionality to track books, members, borrow and return transactions, and generate useful insights from library data.

+Objective
+	•	Streamline library operations using a structured SQL database
+	•	Manage book inventory, member details, and borrowing/return activity
+	•	Provide reports and queries to support day-to-day library administration

 Project Description

-The Library Resource Management System is a database application designed to streamline the management of library resources.
-It allows librarians to manage book inventories, track member information, and handle borrowing and returning of books.
-The system aims to improve the efficiency and accuracy of library operations.
+The Library Resource Management System is a PostgreSQL-based application focused on backend logic.
+It supports:
+	•	Adding, updating, and deleting book and member records
+	•	Recording borrow and return activity
+	•	Generating reports on book availability, late returns, borrowing frequency, and member activity

 Database Schema

-The database schema includes the following tables:
+The system includes four core tables:

-Books: Contains information about books in the library.
+	•	Books: Stores book ID, title, author, genre, publication year, and availability status
-Members: Stores member details.
+	•	Members: Stores member ID, name, contact info, and membership status
-Borrowing: Tracks borrowing transactions.
+	•	Borrowing: Logs when a book is borrowed, by whom, and on what date
-Returns: Tracks return transactions.
+	•	Returns: Tracks book return dates and calculates delays or fines if applicable

-Results
+Features and Results
-The project provides a fully functional database for managing library resources.
+	•	Fully normalized database schema (3NF)
-SQL scripts for common library operations.
+	•	SQL scripts to:
-Reports and queries for analyzing library data.
+	•	Add new books or members
+	•	Record borrow and return events
+	•	Check book availability
+	•	List overdue books
+	•	Generate member borrowing history
+	•	Pre-written queries and sample reports to analyze:
+	•	Most borrowed books
+	•	Active vs inactive members
+	•	Book return patterns and delays

 Tools and Technologies
-Database: PostgreSQL
+	•	Database: PostgreSQL
+	•	Languages: SQL (DDL and DML)
-Development Tools: SQL, pgAdmin, DBeaver
+	•	Tools Used: pgAdmin, DBeaver
-Libraries: None (pure SQL project)
+	•	Libraries: None — this is a pure SQL backend project

+Future Enhancements
+	•	Add triggers for automatic fine calculation
+	•	Implement stored procedures for borrowing logic
+	•	Build a front-end interface using Python (Flask) or JavaScript (React)
+	•	Include user authentication and role-based access